pcengines/APUCtl/README.md

 # APUCtl

-PC Engines APU tool to controls your hardware from the command line.
+PC Engines APU tool to control your hardware from the command line.
 Like wifi on/off hardware switch and your simcard slot selection.

 ## Info